primelabs-tech/primelabs/FIREBASE_AUTH_SETUP.md

 - Session expiry handling
 - Secure logout

+### 5.5 Role Management (Owner Only)
+- Only the designated project owner can assign and modify user roles
+- Project owner has access to an admin panel for user management
+- New users require owner approval before gaining access
+- Role changes are tracked with audit logs

 ## Step 6: User Roles

 The system supports three user roles:

-- **Doctor**: Basic access to medical records
+- **Doctor**: Basic access to medical records (default role for new users)
 - **Supervisor**: Enhanced access with supervisory privileges
 - **Manager**: Full administrative access

+### Role Assignment Process:

+1. **New User Registration**: All users start with "Doctor" role and "pending_approval" status
+2. **Owner Approval**: The project owner must approve new users through the admin panel
+3. **Role Assignment**: Only the project owner can change user roles after approval
+4. **Project Owner**: Automatically gets "Manager" role and full admin access

 Roles are stored in Firestore and retrieved during authentication.
+The project owner email is configured in the secrets file.

 ## Step 7: Running the Application